sultanowskii/step/README.md

 ### Modes

 The idea is very similar to vim.
-There are normal (command) and insert modes.
+There are:

+- Normal (command)
+- Insert (the usual text editor experience)
+- Visual (selection)

 #### All modes